 Muscles worked: Lats, rhomboids, biceps, delts, and traps

-A horizontal bodyweight pulling exercise, ring rows have similar benefits to bent-over rows.
+Benefits: A horizontal bodyweight pulling exercise, ring rows have similar benefits to bent-over rows.
 However, they’re really a full-body exercise.
 When you do ring rows, your hamstrings and glutes engage to keep your body in a straight light.
 And your core does a lot of work to keep your spine in a neutral position.

-1. Setup: Adjust a pair of gymnastics rings or a TRX system to an appropriate height.
+1. Adjust a pair of gymnastics rings or a TRX system to an appropriate height.
 They should be high enough to where you hover off of the ground when holding the handles with your arms fully extended.
 The higher the rings, the easier the exercise will be.

-5. Finish: The rep is complete when you reach full elbow extension.
+5. The rep is complete when you reach full elbow extension.
 Sit on the floor before releasing your grip from the rings or TRX.

 ring row

-Lat Pulldowns
+Lat Pulldown

-These are typically done with a cable machine, but you can also do them with resistance bands or an individual lat pull-down tower that attaches to your existing power rack, such as the Rogue Monster Lat Pull Down tower.
+These are typically done with a cable machine, but you can also do them with resistance bands or an individual lat pulldown tower that attaches to your existing power rack, such as the Rogue Monster Lat Pull Down tower.
 If you’re using resistance bands, you’d loop them around a power rack and sit on the floor.

 Muscles worked: Lats, biceps, rear delts, rhomboids, and traps

-5. Finish: When you finish your set, make sure there’s no slack in the cable before getting up.
+5. When you finish your set, make sure there’s no slack in the cable before getting up.

 lat pulldown gif